foleymic/HeatermeterAlexaSkill/README.md

 ![GlobalFields](./Docs/images/Skill-GlobalFields.png)

 7. Click **Next**
 8. Now it's time to test.
-In the Utternace textbox, try some of the [sample utterances](./Skill/Utterances.json).
-For example *"what is pit's temperature"*, or *"what is probe one temp"*.   **NOTE: when using numbers, be sure to spell them out**.
+In the Utterance textbox, try some of the [sample utterances](./Skill/Utterances.json).
+For example, *"what is pit's temperature"*, or *"what is probe one temp"*.   **NOTE: when using numbers, be sure to spell them out**.

 ## TODO ##
 - [ ] Better error and exception handling